Ta0hit/FlipperZero/README.md

 # Flipper Zero BadUSB

+This project was done for the Hacknotts hackathon.

 ## Description

 This script creates a jumpscare effect on a person's computer when the USB is plugged in.
 This project uses I-Am-Jakoby's payload as a template.